node-red/node-red.github.io/docs/getting-started/adding-nodes.md

 ### Using the Editor

 From version 0.15 you can install nodes directly using the editor.
-To to this select `Manage Palette` from the menu (top right), and then select the `install` tab in the palette.
+To do this select `Manage Palette` from the menu (top right), and then select the `install` tab in the palette.
 You can now search for new nodes to install, update, and enable and disable existing nodes.